ShaggyDog18/SignalGeneratorSD/README.md

 - More convinient and fast way of input frequency by rotary encoder (if you still like the old way, comment `#define NEW_WAY_INPUT_FREQ`):
   - continuous input: if reach either '9' or '0' in a digit position, then it jumps over to the senior digit and decreases/encreases it.
-  - fast input: if fast encoder rotation is detected, then it increases/decreases ten times of a current digit position
+  - fast input: if fast encoder rotation is detected, then it increases/decreases ten times of a current digit position **Note**: I’ve never used a PHASE option... so, did not even test it.
+Use it at your risk...

 ## Hardware:

 - Any ATMega328P or 168P chip based Arduino board (UNO, Nano, Pro Mini)